ArtifexSoftware/mupdf.js/docs/classes/Buffer.rst

         var length = buffer.getLength();

-.. method:: writeByte(b)
+.. method:: writeByte(byte:number)

     Append a single byte to the end of the buffer.

-    :arg b: The byte value.
+    :arg byte: `number`.
+The byte value.
 Only the least significant 8 bits of the value are appended to the buffer.

     |example_tag|